samuelhward/samuelhward.github.io/pages/about.md

 title: About
 ---

-I aim to write posts that are typically content-agnostic, that aim to answer or discuss the title regardless of how it's specifically achieved.
+Hi.

+I don't have much of an aim here.
+Just to express, to learn, to escape, to remind, to reset.